TimCummings/170-file_cms/README.md

 **Implementation**

-* update the `index.erb` view to also display a `"New Document"` link.
+* Update the `index.erb` view to also display a `"New Document"` link.
-* create a `get '/new'` route to display a new document form.
+* Create a `get '/new'` route to display a new document form.
-* create a `new.erb` view to display the new document form as specified.
+* Create a `new.erb` view to display the new document form as specified.
-* create a `post '/'` route to create a new document.
+* Create a `post '/'` route to create a new document.
   * If no name is provided, set the specified session message and re-render the new document form.
   * Otherwise, create the file, set the specified session message, and redirect to the index page.

 **Corrections based on provided Implementation/Solution**
 * Set a correct status code when re-rendering the new document form (due to no name provided.)
   * use 422, not 400
-* for the new document route, don't post directly to index; use something semantic, e.g. `'/create'`
+* For the new document route, don't post directly to index; use something semantic, e.g. `'/create'`

 **Questions**
 1. What will happen if a user creates a document without a file extension?
 How could this be handled?